scjurgen/hpd-20/hpd20/README.rst

 - put the grid in own class/file

-- more intelligent setting of grid paramaters (now a big blob difficult to maintain)
+- more intelligent setting of grid parameters (now a big blob difficult to maintain)

-- show pitch with cents devivation
+- show pitch with cents deviation

 - config out of ui (gets own model)